giorgi-o/SkinPeek/README.md

 ## Features

-- Login using `/login`
-- See your daily shop using `/shop`
-- See featured bundles using `/bundles`
-- See your night market using `/nightmarket`
+- 🔍 See your shop, bundles and night market easily and without lauching the game
-- See your battlepass progress using `/battlepass`
-- Set alerts using `/alert`
+- 🔔 Set skin alerts to be notified automatically when they are in your shop
-- Manage your alerts using `/alerts`
+- 🔀 Account switcher to check the shop and set alerts for multiple accounts
+- 📋 Automatically track skin occurence stats
-- See your shop statistics using `/stats`
+- 👀 See the shop of your friends using the bot (can be disabled)
-- Show your VALORANT Points & Radianite using `/balance`
+- ⬛ Hide your Valorant username from the message using `/settings`
+- ✔ Automatically imports new skins from Valorant updates
+- 🌍 Skin names are automatically translated to any language that Valorant supports
+- 🛠 For bot admins:
+  - Easy to setup, highly configurable in `config.json`
+  - Optimised for reliability and performance
+  - Toggleable login and shop queues to prevent rate limiting
+  - Shop cache to prevent fetching the same user's shop twice
+  - Used by large shop bots, highly scalable
+  - Fully supports sharding (required for 2500+ servers)

 ## Installation

-- [Create a discord bot](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) and [add it to your server](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#creating-and-using-your-invite-link) with the `applications.commands` scope
+- [Create a discord bot](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) and [add it to your server](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#creating-and-using-your-invite-link) with the `bot` and `applications.commands` scope
-- Install [node.js](https://nodejs.org/en/) v16.6 or newer
+- Install [Node.js](https://nodejs.org/en/) v16.6 or newer
 - Clone/[Download](https://github.com/giorgi-o/SkinPeek/archive/refs/heads/master.zip) the repo, rename the `config.json.example` file to `config.json` and put your bot token into it.
 - [Open a command prompt in the same folder](https://www.thewindowsclub.com/how-to-open-command-prompt-from-right-click-menu#:~:text=To%20open%20a%20command%20prompt%20window%20in%20any%20folder%2C%20simply,the%20same%20inside%20any%20folder.) and type `npm i` to install dependencies
-- Run [SkinPeek.js](https://github.com/giorgi-o/SkinPeek/blob/master/SkinPeek.js) using `node SkinPeek.js`
+- Run [SkinPeek.js](https://github.com/giorgi-o/SkinPeek/blob/master/SkinPeek.js) using `node SkinPeek.js` in the command prompt
 - Give the bot a [role](https://support.discord.com/hc/en-us/articles/206029707-Setting-Up-Permissions-FAQ) that allows it to send messages and create custom emojis
 - Send `!deploy guild` or `!deploy global` to deploy the commands.

 Deploying in the guild happens instantly but the commands can only be used in that guild.
 Deploying globally can take up to an hour due to Discord's caching.
 If you deployed both globally and in a guild, you will see every command twice.
 In that case, just send `!undeploy guild`!

 By default, the bot doesn't store your username/password, it only uses them to get the cookies that can be used to generate access tokens needed to get your shop.